-Ankle sprains are a common injury whether on the sporting field or even during our everyday lives.
+Ankle sprains are common injuries on the sporting field or even during our everyday lives.
 It can happen due to sudden changes in direction during a sporting activity or sometimes when missing a step whilst going down the stairs.
-To determine if there is a need for a visit to the hospital, the following few questions should be considered.
+The following questions should be considered to determine if there is a need for a visit to the hospital.

 - Is it difficult to bear weight on the injured limb?